DUNE/p3s/documents/src/JOB.md

 ---

-# Running a job
+# Submitting a job
 ## Resources

 Keep in mind that when you "submit a job" all you are doing is sending a record containing all the info necessary for running a particular executable, to the p3s database.
-The system (p3s) will then match this job with a live and available batch slot in CERN Tier-0 facility and deploy the payload for execution.
+The system (p3s) will then match this job with a live and available pilot occupying a batch slot in CERN Tier-0 facility and deploy the payload for execution in that batch slot (i.e. on one of the Worker Nodes at CERN).
 This is a typical case of a pilot-based framework which entails the following

 * typically very low latency of the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor